-Off season travel can mean saving money on airfare, hotels, and even dining and entertainment.
-Even better, rewards seats to these destinations are a lot easier to book for off-peak travel.
-And with fewer people around, it means shorter lines, less crowds, and easier access to your destination.
+Off season travel can save you money on airfare, hotels, dining and entertainment.
+Even better, rewards seats to these destinations are a lot easier to book when you don't travel during peak season.
+Fewer people around means shorter lines, less crowds, and easier access to your destination.

 Need a few more air miles to get there?
 These are a few of the best credit card signup bonuses available right now.